wimaha/TeslaBleHttpProxy/README.md

 Please remember to create an empty folder called `key` where the keys can be stored later.

+Note that you can optionally set environment variables to override the default behavior.
+See [environment variables](docs/environment_variables.md) for more information.

 ## Generate key for vehicle

 *(Here, the simple, automatic method is described.
 Besides the automatic method, you can also generate the keys [manually](docs/manually_gen_key.md).)*